 If proposing to dispose of waste off-site within the NWT (including at municipal facilities), include written confirmation from the facility/facilities stating that they will accept the type and volume of waste.
+If disposal locations may vary, all options should be included.
 This confirmation can be attached to the Application Form or obtained while the applicant is undergoing the regulatory process.
 Applicants should use the grey field provided on the Application Form to reference the attachment or to describe when this information will be provided.
-Note that this information will be required before the Board can approve the Waste Management Plan.
+Note that this information will be required before the Board can approve the Waste Management Plan, so project activities may be delayed if the confirmation is not submitted before the Board makes its decision on the permit.